code-pushup/cli/CONTRIBUTING.md

 ### Testing

 Long-running tests are skipped by default on your local environment.
-Set the following environment variable `SKIP_LONG_TESTS=true` to run them locally.
+Set the following environment variable `SKIP_LONG_TESTS=false` to run them locally.

 ## Git